Lutando/docs-oxd/sources/plugin/csharp/index.md

 ## Installation

-Note : Gluu server and oxD-server needs to be installed in the hosting server to use oxD-node library with your application.
+Note : Gluu server and oxD-server needs to be installed in the hosting server to use oxD-CSharp library with your application.

 * To download and install oxD server [click me](https://www.gluu.org/docs-oxd/2.4.4/).
 * For oxD server configuration [click me](https://www.gluu.org/docs-oxd/2.4.4/).